yigit/android-priority-jobqueue/README.md

 ```

 This is it :).

-No more async tasks, no more serialization mess, no more network check, no more logic to re-try async tasks if it fails etc.
-Here is what happened:
+* No network call in activity bound async tasks
+* No serialization mess for important requests
+* No network check or retry logic

 ### What Happened?
 * When user clicked send button, `onSendClick` method was called which creates a `PostTweetJob` and adds it to `JobManager` for execution.